TECHNOLOGY：Silicone Printing with various inks

 Compo-SiL® Silicone Rubber allows Digital Printing and Mass Production (No Pre-treatment needed)

 With Compo-SiL® Silicone Rubber's introduction, General Silicones offers brands and manufacturers a new, mass production friendly solution.
-Compo-SiL® ships as rolls of transparent printable silicone rubber sheets with a unique modified PU layer on the silicone.
-Internal test by GS demonstrated that the bonds created between silicone, modified PU layer, and base material are so strong that they go beyond the silicone rubber's point of failure.
+Compo-SiL® ships as rolls of transparent printable silicone rubber sheets with a unique modified layer on the silicone.
+Internal test by GS demonstrated that the bonds created between silicone, modified layer, and base material are so strong that they go beyond the silicone rubber's point of failure.

-The modified PU layer of Compo-SiL® provides the surface for digital printing using standard PU compatible inks.
-Using existing equipment, manufacturers can digitally print on the PU layer without the need for modification of their production processes.
-If appropriate, the printed PU side of the Compo-SiL® silicone rubber is used in roll-to-roll production to achieve textile binding and lamination using HMA adhesives.
+The modified layer of Compo-SiL® provides the surface for digital printing using standard compatible inks.
+Using existing equipment, manufacturers can digitally print on the layer without the need for modification of their production processes.
+If appropriate, the printed side of the Compo-SiL® silicone rubber is used in roll-to-roll production to achieve textile binding and lamination using HMA adhesives.
 As the silicone top layer acts as a shield, the print will take advantage of silicone's various properties.
 The silicone layer protects the ink from degradation through UV radiation, water, external chemicals, and mechanical exposure.